molgenis/molgenis-js-auth/docs/_pages/app_manager.md

 <img src="/assets/app_auth-register-search.png" width="450rem"/>

-Select the user by clicking on the row in the table and click on "OK"
+Select the user and click on "OK"

 <img src="/assets/app_auth-register-select.png" width="450rem"/>

 #### Unregister users
 When users are for some reason not allowed on the platform anymore.
 You can unregister them as well.

-Select the user you want to unregister.
+Click on the “Unregister User”-button and select the user you want to unregister.

 ![](/assets/app_auth-unregister-select.png)